mitchellvitez/doldrums/README.md

 ### Operator sections

-Operator sections let use apply any combination of the arguments to an infix operator.
+Operator sections let us apply any combination of the arguments to an infix operator.

 ```hs
 (+1) -- right